robertmaynard/Sandbox/README.md

 ## PointMergingBenchmark ##
 Showing the most efficient way to merge duplicate point ids, will need to be ported to VTK.

-## PortConcept ##
-More brainstorming about filters and worklets in DAX.

 ## TryCompile ##